|

 Jammet & SeignollesLocated in Limoges, France, Jammet & Seignolles was founded in 1950.
 The company is still producing extremely fine porcelain dinnerware. | ![]() |

-Jeannette Glass CompanyJeannette Glass Company is another premier U.S. glass manufacturer.
+Jeannette Glass CompanyJeannette Glass Company was another premier U.S. glass manufacturer.
 The Jeanette Glass Co. started in 1888 in Jeannette, PA.
 In 1969 they acquired Royal China and Harker Pottery.
 The company continued until 1983.
 The Country Harvest recipe pie plates continue to be very popular. | ![]() |

 Kay FinchKay Finch was a California potter from Corona Del Mar.
 She specialized in figurines and her animals (dogs, specifically) are highly sought after.
 She produced her wares from 1935 to 1963. | ![]() |